11. Tree and List Widgets

 # Print last column

-# Set first two columns
+# Set last two columns

-store[treeiter][:2] = ["Donald Ervin Knuth", 41.99]
+store[treeiter][1:] = ["Donald Ervin Knuth", 41.99]

 Iterating over all rows of a tree model is very simple as well.